Echeveria Care Indoors, Propagation, Common Problems & Solutions

 Where to Buy

-Echeveria Plants thrive in bright light with 4-6 hours of direct sunlight, average warmth of 16-280C, moderate humidity of 50-55% and moderately moist, well-drained, succulents soil coupled with fortnightly feeding during the growing season.
+To care for Echeveria indoors, provide bright light with 4-6 hours of direct sunlight, warmth of 16-280C, humidity of 50-55% and moderately moist, well-drained soil coupled with fortnightly feeding in spring and summer.

 Echeveria harmsii